AP Interview: Iraq oil minister says gas sector a priority

 Also, he said 80% of his time is spent fielding requests from political parties and individuals asking for employment, contracts or job transfers — requests he says he routinely rejects.

-“They say: ‘Move this person from this position to this, we need this position, we need this department, we need this company’," he recalled.
+“They say: ‘Move this person from this position to this, we need this position, we need this department, we need this company’," he said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.